-It’s been a summer of record temperatures.
+While we all enjoyed the mild start to this summer, temps lately have been skyrocketing.
 If you’ve found your RV uncomfortable, with warm air constantly drafting in, it may be time to improve the insulation on your RV.
+Increasing your insulation will decrease your need for air conditioning.
+And decreasing your need for air conditioning will lessen your pain at the pump.
 Learn some expert tips for how to keep your RV cool and comfortable, even during the worst summer heat.Common culprits

 The following areas are some of the main culprits for taking on heat/losing cool air during the summer months (as well as losing heat and taking on cold air in the winter).

-We know the painful feeling of pulling up to a gas pump.
-Filling up an RV can be quite spendy.
-Consequently, you want to make the most of every mile.
+We know the painful feeling of pulling up to a gas pump – and it has never been more painful than this summer.
+There is no way around it.
+Filling up an RV is quite spendy.
+Consequently, this summer more than most, you want to make the most of every mile.
 There are several ways to improve your gas mileage when hitting the road with your RV.
 Follow these tips to decrease your pain at the pump.1) Keep current on maintenance

 Thoroughly inspect your RV before each trip for common maintenance issues that can decrease your mileage.
 Over time tires lose pressure and seams and sealants need inspection.
 The air filters in particular can be guilty of impacting your fuel efficiency.
 Dirty or clogged filters can [...]

 You bought your RV because you wanted to be close to nature.
 However, there are some members of nature whom you would rather keep out of your home on wheels.
 With a few simple steps, you can protect your RV from an unwanted pest invasion.
 If you choose to ignore these steps, you will be ripe for some new house guests.Mouse protection

 Mice LOVE campgrounds.
 There are many yummy incentives to keep them around.
 To keep them out of your RV, you are going to need to ensure they have no points of entry.

 - You will need to keep doors and windows closed at the campground.
 If you want them open for summer breezes, make sure you have installed screens with no gaps.
-A mouse only needs a dime sized hole to [...]
+A mouse only needs a dime sized hole [...]